-If the response is not signed or the signature verification in section 3.2.5.1.3 does not succeed, the client MUST terminate the Connection.
+If the response is neither signed nor encrypted, the client MUST terminate the Connection.

 If the Status field of the SMB2 header of the response is STATUS_ACCESS_DENIED, the client MUST terminate the Connection.

 If the Status field of the SMB2 header of the response indicates success, the client MUST verify the VALIDATE_NEGOTIATE_INFO response received in the Buffer field of the SMB2 IOCTL Response as follows: